dockstore/dockstore-documentation/docs/dockstore-introduction.rst

 Built with Docker and Git
 -------------------------

-See `Docker Overview <https://docs.docker.com/get-started/overview/>`__ for an excellent overview about Docker
+.. note:: See `Docker Overview <https://docs.docker.com/get-started/overview/>`__ for an excellent overview about Docker.

 Docker repositories, like `Docker Hub <https://hub.docker.com/>`__, `Quay.io <https://quay.io/>`__ and `GitLab <https://about.gitlab.com>`__, and